 After registering, students are required to attend all their class exercises.
-A failure to attend any such exercise is counted an absence.
-The second absence suspends the student from the class.
-Before he can again attend the class he must present a written excuse for such absence to the office and secure an admission card to be presented to the instructor.
-Any student is subject to account for absences at any time, and may be dismissed by the Faculty for such absences.
+A failure to attend any such exercise is counted an absence, and will be marked zero.
+Students are responsible for all absences to the instructor in charge, but if repeated will be reported to the Discipline Committee.
+Any student is subject to account for absences at any time, and may be dismissed for such absences.
 Absences to the extent of 20 per cent. from any one class debars the student from receiving a passing grade in that class, except by special examination.
-For absences from Assembly and other general exercises, the student is accountable to the President.
+For absences from Assembly and other general exercises, the student is accountable to the Student Discipline Committee.